MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/benchmark-model-in-catalog.md

 ---
-title: How to use model benchmarking in Azure AI Studio
+title: How to use model benchmarking in Azure AI Foundry portal
 titleSuffix: Azure AI Foundry
-description: In this article, you learn to compare benchmarks across models and datasets, using the model benchmarks tool in Azure AI Studio.
+description: In this article, you learn to compare benchmarks across models and datasets, using the model benchmarks tool in Azure AI Foundry portal.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.custom: